Starting and Building a Business...

 A complaint was filed with the Federal Trade Commission in Washington, DC in order to begin the discovery for a class action suit against the Roanoke Times based in Roanoke, VA.
 The case will be based on the Roanoke Times' refusal to run "Help Wanted" ads for legitimate home-based businesses seeking to find competent help for business expansion.
 The primary complainant is Bobby Buck owner of INFOBUCK.COM based in Roanoke, a home-based business in healthcare technology and does 90% of its research and sharing of those results via the Internet with the remaining 10% of the business by telephone to insure customer satisfaction.
 Ms Debbie Meade, the publisher of the Roanoke Times asserted via e-mail that her paper found that most home-based businesses were either scams or get-rich schemes and they just don't have the resources to verify that this is not the case.
 It was assured to her that INFOBUCK.COM was a legititmate business existing for three successful years with all track records available through the local BBB; this action could easily be done with a phone call or going online.
 It was also pointed out that through the advancement of technology, communication for verification and/or referencing is instant.
 This did not persuade her to consider the suggestion and the option.
 Another factor that seem to bring conflict to Ms Meade's policy of not advertising "help wanted" ads for home-based businesses would be the number of ads seen for home based businesses such as Avon and Mary Kay as well as any number of real estate agents who primarily operate from home.
 There have been ads from places out of state with nothing but a PO Box, 800#, or an e-mail address with no information about legitimacy home-based or not.
 It is therefore concluded based on initial research that there might be a pattern of economic discrimination not simply against home-based businesses but minority owned businesses which implicates old customary practices of racial discrimination.
 The problem seems to be systemic for similar obstacles were encountered initially with the local BBB in the Roanoke Valley headed by Julie Wheeler.
 Therefore, an in-person discussion was held letting her know that if there was any negative association with INFOBUCK.COM as being a scam or get-rich scheme, any and all legal avenues would be pursued to rectify such a liability.

-Debbie Meade, the publisher and Carole Tarrant, the editor...have both been let go.
-Maybe there will be less discrimination with the takeover by Warren Buffett.
+Roanoke Times' Debbie Meade, the publisher and Carole Tarrant, the editor were both let go.

 Reducing Unemployment while Redefining Healthcare